Houston Window Glossary

 UV: Measures the amount of damaging ultraviolet light that is blocked from being transmitted through the glass.

-Visible Transmittance: The percentage of visible light (390 to 770 nanometers) within the solar spectrum that is transmitted through glass..
+Visible Transmittance: The percentage of visible light (390 to 770 nanometers) within the solar spectrum that is transmitted through the glass..

 Condensation Resistance: Condensation Resistance (CR) measures how well a product resists the formation of condensation.
 CR is expressed as a number between 1 and 100.
 The higher the number, the better a product is able to resist condensation.

 Fading Transmission: The portion of energy transmitted in a spectral region from 300 to 600 nanometers.
-This region includes all of the ultraviolet energy and part of the visible spectrum, and will give the best representation of relative fading rates.
-The lower the number, the better the glass is for reducing fading potential of carpets and interior furnishings.
+This region includes all of the ultraviolet energy and part of the visible spectrum and will give the best representation of relative fading rates.
+The lower the number, the better the glass is for reducing the fading potential of carpets and interior furnishings.

 Air Infiltration: The amount of air that passes between a window sash and frame.
 In windows it is measured in terms of cubic feet or air per minute, per square foot of area.
 The lower the number, the less air the window lets pass through.